-Dr. Rachel Chung, Associate Professor of Business and Coordinator of the MIS/Analytics majors at Chatham University, works on fundamental issues in Knowledge Management Systems and Cybersecurity, to data analytics applications to fraud prevention.
-Dr. Chung has published in top journals including Communications of the ACM, Journal of Managerial Psychology, International Journal of Production Economics, Journal of Information & Knowledge Management, and Omega.
+Dr. Rachel Chung, Clinical Associate Professor of Business Analytics at College of William & Mary, works on fundamental issues in Knowledge Management Systems and data analytics applications to fraud prevention.
+Dr. Chung has published in top journals including Communications of the ACM, Journal of Managerial Psychology, International Journal of Production Economics, Journal of Information & Knowledge Management, AIS Transactions on HCI, and Omega.
 She has also given numerous presentations at international conferences, including International Conferences on Information Systems (ICIS) and Academy of Management (AOM).

 Dr. Chung is highly engaged in the Information Systems community.
 She has served as associate editor for the European Conferences on Information Systems (ECIS), guest associate editor for the Omega journal, and as ad hoc reviewer for numerous journals, including MIS Quarterly (MISQ), Data Base, and Small Group Research.
 She has also served as reviewer for all major Information Systems conferences, including ICIS, AMCIS, PACIS, and ECIS.
 In 2016, Dr. Chung received an IBM Faculty Award in the Cognitive Computing category.
 In 2018, Dr. Chung served as a visiting scholar at Vietnam National University – International School and taught enterprise analytics, and relational database management.
 In 2019, Dr. Chung was invited to join the Advisory Board of the NSF-funded project on Big Data Education at Penn State University.

 In 2012 Dr. Chung received a $10,000 research grant from the Institute of Fraud Prevention (IFP) for her research study on the genetic basis for Internet fraud detection with Professor Dennis Galletta of the University of Pittsburgh, and a BBC World News interview about this research study.
 In 2013, the project is funded as a signature project by the Grace Ann Geibel Institute for Social Justice and Responsibility.